Indictment: St. Louis official misspent campaign money

-A former St. Louis elected official was indicted Wednesday on a federal mail fraud charge stemming from allegations that he misspent campaign funds.
+A former St. Louis elected official was indicted this week on a federal mail fraud charge stemming from allegations that he misspent campaign funds.

+Arnowitz turned himself in Wednesday and will be released on his own recognizance.

+During a brief hearing, Arnowitz told U.S. Magistrate Judge Shirley Padmore Mensah that he understood the charge and the potential penalties.
+He is scheduled to return to court on March 11 to enter a plea.

-The U.S. attorney’s office said in a news release that Arnowitz used funds from his political campaign accounts to pay for personal expenses — including to make payments towards his personal residential mortgage — from June 2015 through February 2019.
+The U.S. attorney’s office said in a news release that Arnowitz used funds from his political campaign accounts to pay for personal expenses — including making payments towards his home mortgage — from June 2015 through February 2019.
 The release said he then filed false reports with the Missouri Ethics Commission.

 Conroy said the amount involved is approximately $20,000.